silvercommerce/downloadable-products/README.md

 # SilverCommerce Downloadable Products Module

-Add downloadable product type to the SilverCommerce install that allows users to attach a file to a product that can only be downloaded when the user is logged in and has bought it.
+Adds a downloadable product type to a SilverCommerce install, that allows users to attach a file that can only be downloaded when the user has bought it.

 ## Dependancies